vishnuram1999/vishnuram1999.github.io/index.md

 # viking71

-My name is <mark>Vishnuram Rajkumar</mark>, but on the internet I go by viking71.
+My name is <mark style="background: #ADFF2F!important">Vishnuram Rajkumar</mark>, but on the internet I go by viking71.

-I’m a <mark>cybersecurity enthusiast and smart contract security auditor</mark>.
+I’m a <mark style="background: #ADFF2F!important">cybersecurity enthusiast and smart contract security auditor</mark>.
 Here, you will find awesome cybersecurity and blockchain contents.

 I also perform smart contract security audits for Defi protocols and dApps.
 Contact me to know more about it.